Robertson Stewart: Stewart Fountain

-In the 1960s, Stewart offered funding for the erection of a fountain on a small public reserve on the corner of Colombo, High, and Hereford Streets.
-Initially, he put up £5,000, but this was later increased to NZ$14,000.
-The fountain, with four stainless steel walls that had water flowing down it, was built in the early 1970s and was his first philanthropic contribution to Christchurch.
-In 1987, it was decided that the fountain needed to be redesigned, which was done in 1988.
-Ongoing maintenance issues resulted in the 1993 decision for the fountain needing to be replaced.
+In the 1960s, Stewart offered to fund the erection of a fountain on a small public reserve on the corner of Colombo, High, and Hereford Streets.
+This was built in the early 1970s, Stewart finally putting up NZ$14,000, his first philanthropic contribution to Christchurch.

+In 1993 it was decided that the fountain needing to be replaced.
 By then, its location had become part of the City Mall.

-The replacement, which was known as the Stewart Fountain, was built in 1998 at a cost of NZ$700,000, with a NZ$200,000 contribution by Stewart and decorated with hundreds of tiles painted by Christchurch schoolchildren.
+The replacement, known as the Stewart Fountain, was built in 1998 at a cost of NZ$700,000, with a NZ$200,000 contribution by Stewart and decorated with hundreds of tiles painted by Christchurch schoolchildren.
 The fountain developed into a favourite place for young people.
 Demolition of the fountain began on 13 August 2007 and 13 young people were arrested in a protest over the demolition; Sir Robertson Stewart had died that morning.
 The removal of the fountain was supported by local business owners, who had long complained about the young people being bad for their businesses.

 Christchurch City Council formally named the reserve Stewart Plaza in 2008.
 Stewart's bequest part-funded the replacement sculpture, "Flour Power", on the condition that the installation be permanent, and that the land be known as Stewart Plaza.